The Glass Castle Quotes with page numbers help you understand the book.

 “No one expected you to amount to much,” she told me.
 “Lori was the smart one, Maureen the pretty one, and Brian the brave one.
 You never had much going for you except that you always worked hard.”

-“But I also hoped that [she] had chosen California because she thought that was her true home, the place where she really belonged, where it was always warm and you could dance in the rain, pick grapes right off the vines, and sleep outside at night under the stars.”
+“But I also hoped that Maureen had chosen California because she thought that was her true home, the place where she really belonged…”

 “I felt best when I was on the move, going someplace rather than being there.”